DanielKamel2001/SOFE-3650U-Project-ItemSwap/ADD Iteration 3/README.md

 _Figure #: Sequence Diagram when accessing homepage with introduction of local cache_
 <br>

 ## Step 7.
-Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose:
+Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose
 The focus of this iteration was QA-4 (Performance), and numerous design decisions were made to support the driver goal.
 In doing so, QA-6 (Usability) has also been positively impacted as the decisions made uphold and improve the task model by providing context aware information and options to the user-- a key Usability tactic outlined in Appendix A.

 Not Addressed | Partially Addressed | Completely Addressed | Design Decisions Made During Iteration